CatchmentSci/KLT-IV/README.md

 <h2 id="Repository Structure"> :cactus: Repository Structure</h2>
 <p align="justify">

-* There are currently two branches of KLT-IV software on Git.
-* [v1.02](https://github.com/CatchmentSci/KLT-IV/tree/v1.02) is the most recent, tested version.
-* [main](https://github.com/CatchmentSci/KLT-IV/tree/main) is undergoing active development and has not been fully tested.
+* [main](https://github.com/CatchmentSci/KLT-IV/tree/main) is the most recent version of the software.
+This is undergoing active development and may not have been fully tested.

 Below is the an outline of the folder structure within the `main` branch with descriptions provided:
 </p>